Inbibo/shift_docs/docs/reference/dev_help/api_standalone.md

 There are two ways of adding a custom catalog to Shift:

 - **As a User Catalog**: Use the [Catalog Manager](../catalogs/#the-catalog-manager) to source the catalog file and add it to Shift.
 This catalog is saved in the user preferences.
-- **As a Environment Catalog**: Add the **path to the directory** the containing the catalog file to the `SHIFT_CATALOG_PATH` environment variable.
+- **As an Environment Catalog**: Add the **path to the directory** containing the catalog file to the `SHIFT_CATALOG_PATH` environment variable.
 All files in this path containing a `catalog` object will be identified as custom catalogs and loaded by Shift.

 ## Operator Syntax